 Unless we fail to do what we say we will or if we breach the SAR, we are not responsible for the loss of client money or delays in money transmission.

-If we have less than £50 of your money remaining in our client account after we have finished the work, we will make every effort to return it to you.
-If we cannot, we will donate the amount to our chosen charity.
+If less than £500 of your money remains in our client account after we have concluded the work, and we do not hold your bank account details, we will make every effort to return your money to you within 90 days of the conclusion of the transaction.
+If we cannot return your money, we will donate it to our chosen charity.